jakodelu/Software-Engineering-Project---Solar-Panel-Analyzer/README.md

 ## Getting Started

-These instructions will get you a way to install and run SPA in your computer.
+These instructions get you a way to install and run SPA in your computer.

 SPA works in Linux (Ubuntu 16.04.5 LTS (Xenial Xerus) and later) and Windows (Windows 7 and later) environment.
 Nevertheless SPA was developed in Windows 7, then some functionalities in Ubuntu could be a little different than expected.